marcogrimaldi29/marcogrimaldi29.github.io/_posts/2025-09-02-post-google-it-support.md

 ---
-title: "🚀 My Journey into IT: How the Google IT Support Professional Certificate Paved the Way"
+title: "🏅 01.
+Cert Review: Google IT Support Professional Certificate"
 date: 2025-09-02
+categories:
+  - Blog
-tags: [Certification]
+tags:
+  - Certification
+  - Google
+toc: true
+toc_sticky: true
+toc_label: "Table of Contents"
 ---

 ## 🚀 My Journey into IT: How the Google IT Support Professional Certificate Paved the Way

 Hello everyone!
 If you're anything like I was a few years ago — a professional considering a major career change, or just someone curious about the world of IT — then this post is for you.
 My career path took a significant turn from language teaching into the dynamic world of IT.
 It was a leap of faith, even though I had some prior IT training from high school and from my university days.
-This past experience made me confident in the courses included in this certificate, but it is not required for a great learning experience.
+This experience made me confident in the courses included in this certificate, but it is not required for a great learning experience.

 The single most crucial first step I took was earning the **Google IT Support Professional Certificate**.
 This wasn't just my first Google certificate; it was my first IT certification, period, and it laid the foundation for everything that followed.
 Today, I want to share my tips and insights to help you get started on your own journey, especially for those of you who want to gain not only conceptual, but also practical awareness to land an IT Support job.